sonots/haikanko/README.md

     rbenv local 2.0.0-p0
     rbenv rehash
     gem install bundler
+    rbenv rehash
     bundle install

 ## Run the Haikanko

     bundle exec foreman start

+You should be able to access Haikanko Web UI via http://your-host:10080.
+Have a fun with it!

 ## Run the test suite